axisgroup/design-process/README.md

 user experience of interacting with the solution, while achieving the business goal.

 ## Design Engagement Overview
-The Design process at Axis Group is divided into six phases, Understand, Define, Diverge, Decide, Prototype, and Validate.
+The Design process at Axis Group is divided into six phases:
+Understand, Define, Diverge, Decide, Prototype, and Validate.

 #### [Pre-Engagement](0-Pre-Engagement)
 Typically, this phase would require performing research on the client and their industry.
-The pre-engagement phase should be mainly utilized to formulate a common ground of the ‘job to be done.’
+The pre-engagement phase should be utilized mainly to formulate a common ground of the ‘job to be done.’
 The problem could evolve over further discussions, but it should be agreed upon by the entire team.
 This should serve as a starting point for discussions with the client.

 #### [Understand](1-Understand)
-The first phase of the design sprint is about gathering existing information on the business, the users and their goals.
-We typically talk to users and stakeholders during this phase, to understand their business processes, goals and responsibilities, decisions and actions, etc. We also expose risky knowledge gaps and assumptions so we can make plans to reduce those risks and move forward with confidence.
+The first phase of the design sprint is about gathering existing information on the business, the users, and their goals.
+We typically talk to users and stakeholders during this phase to understand their business processes, goals, responsibilities, decisions, and actions.
+We also expose risky knowledge gaps and assumptions so we can make plans to reduce those risks and move forward with confidence.

 #### [Define](2-Define)
 The define phase focuses on consolidating what we learnt from the understand phase and defining personas for the application.
 This serves as a reference point for further discussions and design decisions.
 This phase helps further define the scope and vision for the project with users and stakeholders.